 Training, qualifications & experience

 During my training, I worked as a volunteer counsellor for a hospice, and for substance use units in both Brighton and Hastings and took additional training in trauma.
+In 2020, I was accepted as a Police Firearms Officer Association (PFOA) approved counsellor.

 I have also gained accreditation as a 'Non-Religious Pastoral Care Volunteer' through the British Humanist Association and the Network for Pastoral, Spiritual and Religious Care in Health.
+I have an MA in Humanistic and Existential Pastoral Care, which included further training in counselling as well as in coaching and philosophy, studies on ethics and world religions as well as training as a celebrant for non-religious naming, wedding and funeral ceremonies.
+I suppose I'm the nearest thing to an atheist priest!

 Areas of counselling I deal with